jochenalt/Pentapod-Design/docs/assembly.md

-It's a good idea to assemble each leg without wiring uprfront to check if all parts fit together.
+It's a good idea to assemble each leg without wiring upfront to check if all parts fit together.
 If not, file until it does.

-Before assembling, put all servos to a null position and assign their identifier to it accoring to the convention as stated in the [Herkulex ID convention](http://poor-pentapod.readthedocs.io/en/latest/bill-of-material/#herkulex-ids) with the [Herkulex Servo Manager](http://poor-pentapod.readthedocs.io/en/latest/bill-of-material/#tools)
+Before assembling, put all servos to a null position and assign their identifier to it according to the convention as stated in the [Herkulex ID convention](http://poor-pentapod.readthedocs.io/en/latest/bill-of-material/#herkulex-ids) with the [Herkulex Servo Manager](http://poor-pentapod.readthedocs.io/en/latest/bill-of-material/#tools)

 **Preparation**